Skip to main content

 Share Your Story

-At the time of Harry's death, I didn't know how common his tragedy was - how many other service members had suffered as he did.
+At the time of Harry's death, I didn't know how common his tragedy was, or how many other service members had suffered as he did.
 But the letters started pouring in – day after day, week after week.
 Mothers, friends and service members themselves wrote in excruciating detail what they and their loved ones endured.